paclabsnet/raygun/README.md

 * the OPA team for inspiring me to write this, especially Anders Eknert
 * Inspiration : all the test tools I've used in the past

+## Future Features

+1. multiple expectations
+2. eopa support
+3. simplified expectation format
+4. jsonpath expectation
+5. input templates (so you can pull in environment variables and other external configuration (date, time, things like that))